Ibiza

 The small country roads of the island, scented with pine oil, are the best way to reach the paradisiacal coves that have made Ibiza famous.
 Here we tan to the song of the cicadas and, what’s more, if you wish, in the simplest of clothes.

+In Ibiza, there are no rules to follow.
+However, there is a real institution.
 A ritual not to be missed on the island: the sunset.
 It marks each day the end of another day in paradise: when the day and the night kiss.
+We then walk barefoot on the rocks to observe this moment of unique beauty, an almost spiritual act of giving thanks to the joys that the island offers.

 The call of the sirens

 Ibiza is said to be a magical island, but the powers of Es Vedra are far more powerful.
 Legend has it that in ancient times, mermaids waited on the rocks to attract sailors, who would jump into the water and drown.
-Only Ulysses, thanks to his cunning, was able to escape them.400 meters high, above Cala d’Hort, it is perhaps the third most magnetic place in the world.
+Only Ulysses, thanks to his cunning, was able to escape them.
+400 meters high, above Cala d’Hort, it is perhaps the third most magnetic place in the world.

 Before leaving the island, a visit to Dalt villa, the upper town, is a must.
 Crowned by its castle and protected by its ramparts, it offers with happiness its quiet lanes and small shaded places to the strollers.
 This vertical labyrinth has fascinated many intellectuals and writers such as Camus and Prévert, who, since the 1930s, have seen in Ibiza a land of exile, a refuge of peace and serenity.

 As I try to conclude this article, I remember with delight my very first stay in Ibiza.
 A couple in one of the island’s coves was languidly lounging on a towpath.
 Their bodies were lean and muscular, their skin tanned and subtly tattooed.
 Their hair tousled by the salt, completely naked like Adam and Eve on the first day, they were talking in the sun, before taking turns to refresh themselves in the clear water.
+“It’s the first time you come to Ibiza?” she tells me from the water.
+“Yes,” I said.
+“Then you will come back”, she smiled, “you are now part of this island too”.
+If she only knew… Ibiza, peace love.
+Forever.

 Ibiza is